S1L3NC37/detection-engineering-writeups/catching-my-first-reverse-shell.md

 ![Command lines over 2000 characters](images/first-shell-det2-threshold.png)
 *Filtering to command lines over 2,000 characters.
 A legitimate long-liner (the Edge updater) still shows up, which is what the parent filter cleans up.*

 That still left a few false positives.
 Some legitimate software genuinely does run long command lines.
-So rather than keep chasing the threshold up forever, I did something better.
+Chasing the threshold higher and higher is a losing game, though, so the better move is to stop relying on length alone.

 ## 6. Combining the two

 Detection 1 and Detection 2 each have false positives on their own.
 Plenty of things spawn from a non-`explorer.exe` parent.
 A few things run very long command lines.
 But almost _nothing_ legitimate does both at once: launches from an unusual parent AND carries a multi-thousand-character command line.
-The intersection of two weak signals is a strong one.
+Combining two weak signals into one stronger one is a standard way out of this, and it fits here perfectly.

 ```spl
 index=sysmon